ChongXern/tp/docs/UserGuide.md

 ### Add Inflow: add-inflow

 - Adds a new inflow of money to your financial records.
+- `NAME` should not have any white space characters in it.
 - Date input is in DD/MM/YYYY format.
 Time input is 24-hour format.
 - Only the following categories are allowed: *INCOME, INVESTMENT, GIFT, LOAN, REFUND, OTHER*